 When I found it was cheaper to plank a feature wall with wood boards than to refinish/install wood floors, the feature wall project moved to the top of our DIY wish list.

-And, that Happy Meal analogy was my pitch to my DIY partner on how to create a feature wall for his basement home office/sports lounge.
+And, that Happy Meal analogy was my pitch to my DIY partner and husband on how to create a feature wall for his basement home office/sports lounge.

 To appreciate the after I have to share the before photo.

 It was like a Happy Meal for DIY enthusiasts.